Zoological Bromides: Right or Wrong?

 consuming a large breakfast of kippers and sausages, scrambled eggs, mushrooms,

-tomatoes and haggis, then being carried to the nearby Stoke-on-Trent municipal park in
+tomatoes and haggis, then being carried to a nearby municipal park in

 a litter by his four assistants who were also burdened with his 500mm